ToolVS

 Is GitBook better than ReadMe?

-GitBook is better for internal documentation, team wikis, and general knowledge bases.
-ReadMe is better specifically for API documentation with interactive API explorers, changelogs, and developer analytics.
-Choose GitBook for internal docs; choose ReadMe for public-facing API docs.
+GitBook is better for general documentation and team wikis at a much lower price.
+ReadMe is better specifically for API documentation with interactive explorers and developer analytics.

 Is GitBook free?

 GitBook is free for open-source and public projects.
 Team plans start at $6.70/user/month.
-ReadMe starts at $99/month for small teams.
-GitBook is significantly more affordable for most teams.
+ReadMe starts at $99/month.
+GitBook is significantly more affordable.

 Get our free SaaS Buyer's Guide (PDF)